Exawind/openturbine/docs/sphinx/user/vtk_visualization.rst

     python src/viz/generate_vtk_output.py simulation_output.nc mesh_connectivity.yaml

-This will create VTK files for all timesteps in the output directory ``vtk_output/`` in the current working directory.
+This creates VTK files for all timesteps in the output directory ``vtk_output/`` in the current working directory.

 Command Line Options
 ~~~~~~~~~~~~~~~~~~~~